pfgithub/scpl/docs/syntax.md

 [Try Shortcutslang](http://pfgithub.github.io/shortcutslang/tryit.html)

 A .shorttxt file consists of a list of actions.
-Actions can be seperated by newlines or semicolons
+Actions can be separated by newlines or semicolons

 ```swift
 Text "A text action"